AbhisekDas01/Java-Scripts-Projects/README.md

 This repository contains a collection of small JavaScript projects.
 Each project is designed to demonstrate different aspects of JavaScript programming and web development.

+## Visit all projects
+You can also view the projects live [here](https://abhisekdas01.github.io/Java-Scripts-Projects/).

 ## Projects

 1. **Project 1: Countdown Timer**